 The research areas covered by the DRSTP can be grouped into the following broad and overlapping themes:

 The research program is carried out under the responsibility of the Governing Board and the scientific director in accordance with the agreement.
 The Governing Board of the DRSTP safeguards the objectives of the Research School.
 It monitors the overall coherence and quality of the research program.
 The Board discusses periodically whether the program remains on the forefront of international developments.
-The Scientific Advisory Committee plays an essential part in these matters.
+The Scientific Advisory Committee plays an essential role in these matters.

 The DRSTP is also accountable to the faculties of the participating partners.
 Therefore it reports regularly on past and planned activities, both in research and graduate education, on the basis of information presented in its yearly reports.